BernhardSchlegel/mining-rig-resetter/README.md

 - Clone this repo, e.g. to the Desktop of Raspberry (`git clone https://github.com/BernhardSchlegel/mining-rig-resetter.git`).
 - Modify the `config.json` to match your setup.
 Detailled information is provieded below in the [Configuration](#Configuration) section.
-- navigate to directory and run it using Python 3: `python3 rig-resetter.py`
+- navigate to directory and run it using Python 3: `python rig-resetter.py`
 - You're done.

 ## Configuration